Nonprofit trains young singers in Philadelphia and beyond

 GORRILLA: Now, once a week, she gets to practice with a professional.

-FIRES: (Singing) Bright, young women sick of swimming, ready to stand and ready to know what the people know...
+NEVEAH: (Singing) Bright young women sick of swimming, ready to stand and ready to know what the people know.

 BARNES: The plan is to go to Berklee College of Music in Boston.
 I just want to, you know, use my voice as a tool and also to teach.